 Being transparent helps convince website visitors or app users to allow for the use of analytical cookies.
 Using GDPR-compliant analytics platforms could also help with providing a privacy-friendly website or software for visitors or users.

-Piwik PRO offers an analytics platform that can be hosted locally (in the safe private cloud or on-premises) and lets organizations choose a tracking method that satisfies their privacy needs.
+Piwik PRO offers an analytics platform that can be hosted locally (in a safe private cloud in a dedicated database or dedicated hardware, or on-premises in the client’s cloud subscription) and lets organizations choose a tracking method that satisfies their privacy needs.
 Gathering statistics about the most popular pages can be done fully anonymously and still empower organizations to evaluate and improve their online activities.
 This applies only if such data isn’t combined with third-party data from other tools; otherwise, there is a risk of individuals being identified.

 All in all, processing health data via analytics platforms requires extra caution.
 Using locally hosted software and only collecting anonymous data can help companies fulfill their legal obligations while still bringing business value.